 The interface between each Cisco IM and Presence cluster is two-fold, an AXL/SOAP interface and a signaling protocol interface (SIP or XMPP).
-The AXL/SOAP interface handles the synchronization of user information for home cluster association, but it is not a full user synchronization.
-The signaling protocol interface (SIP or XMPP) handles the subscription and notification traffic, and it rewrites the host portion of the URI before forwarding if the user is detected to be on a remote Cisco IM and Presence cluster within the same domain.
+The AXL/SOAP interface, between publisher-only servers of an IM and Presence cluster, handles the synchronization of user information for home cluster association, but it is not a full user synchronization.
+The signaling protocol interface (SIP or XMPP) is a full mesh between all servers within the deployment.
+It handles the subscription and notification traffic, and it rewrites the host portion of the URI before forwarding if the user is detected to be on a remote Cisco IM and Presence cluster within the same domain.